wtworden/TNorm/README.md

 TO DO:

-* add feature: determine fiberedness of a hyp 3-mfld (and hence knot genus of a knot)
+* add feature: determine fiberedness of a hyp 3-mfld
 * remove Sage dependence.
 * better documentation throughout.
 * some optimization for speed is probably still possible.